chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 ### What's going on behind the scenes when you surf the web...
 Let's briefly go over what happens when you type in an address into your web browser and hit return.
-Without going into much detail, broadly speaking, your computer breaks down your your attempt to visit a web address into an HTTP GET request which is then packaged within TCP/IP and sent out into big wide internet as packets.
+Without going into much detail, broadly speaking, your computer breaks down you attempt to visit a web address into an HTTP GET request which is then packaged within TCP/IP and sent out into big wide internet as packets.
 This glosses over, ignores or is flat out wrong in many cases, I know.
 Networking is an incredibly complicated subject, with massive books devoted to teaching it.
 If you are at all concerned you can go buy one of those books.
 For the purposes of this example, we're going to be simplifying things.

 When you send your request on the web it looks roughly (most of the time) something like this: